 This move will connect the courtyard to the building and raise awareness of the studios as one of the center’s programs.
 Horodner imagines outfitting the underused courtyard with tables and chairs, where visitors might take coffee or wine.
 It could give them a pleasant respite and another reason to hang around.

-The Contemporary now holds its lectures in the entrance gallery, where the sight lines are terrible, the HVAC system is deafening and the chairs prevent anyone who wants to visit the gallery from coming in.
+The Contemporary now holds its lectures in the entrance gallery, where the sight lines are terrible, the HVAC system is deafening and the chairs prevent anyone who wants to visit the gallery from coming in (by madison at here).
 Turning the space in the center of the building, which houses a gallery and formerly the Atlanta Film Festival’s offices, into a lecture hall will free up the path to the galleries, eliminate set-up time and give prominence to a key aspect of the center’s mission.

 At present, the foyer and circulation paths are amorphous, the reception desk an ad hoc table.
 The architects will tighten the space and align walls to draw visitors into the galleries.
 The reception desk will be moved to the classroom on the right — actually the perimeter of a building-within-the-building — through one of its original windows, now boarded up.
 Another such window, on the hall leading to the courtyard, will serve as a bar.